 Giving Unwanted Food Items

-Instead…give healthier food options, like a box of fresh fruit, or gourmet olive oil or spreads.
+Instead, we recommend you give healthier food options, like a box of fresh fruit, gourmet olive oil, or healthy spreads.

 Giving Cash to Clients or Vendors